siberoloji/siberoloji.github.io/content/en/docs/SEO/20-chapter-2-why-seo-matters-for-your-website.md

 Now that you understand why SEO matters, you might be wondering how to get started.
 Here are some basic steps:

-* **<a href="https://www.siberoloji.com/mastering-keyword-research-for-seo-success/" target="_blank" rel="noreferrer noopener">Keyword Research</a>**: Identify the terms and phrases your target audience is searching for.
+* **[Keyword Research](/mastering-keyword-research-for-seo-success/): Identify the terms and phrases your target audience is searching for.

-* **<a href="https://www.siberoloji.com/what-is-on-page-optimization/" target="_blank" rel="noreferrer noopener">On-Page Optimization</a>**: Ensure your website's content, structure, and HTML elements are optimized for your target keywords.
+* **[On-Page Optimization](/what-is-on-page-optimization/)**: Ensure your website's content, structure, and HTML elements are optimized for your target keywords.

-* **<a href="https://www.siberoloji.com/the-importance-of-technical-seo-how-it-impacts-your-websites-success/">Technical SEO</a>**: Make sure your website is fast, mobile-friendly, and easy for search engines to crawl and index.
+* **[Technical SEO](/the-importance-of-technical-seo-how-it-impacts-your-websites-success/)**: Make sure your website is fast, mobile-friendly, and easy for search engines to crawl and index.

 * **Content Creation**: Regularly publish high-quality, relevant content that addresses your audience's needs and interests.

 * **Link Building**: Develop a strategy to earn high-quality backlinks from reputable websites in your industry.

-* **<a href="https://www.siberoloji.com/what-is-local-seo/" target="_blank" rel="noreferrer noopener">Local SEO</a>**: If you have a physical location, optimize for local search by claiming your Google My Business listing and ensuring your NAP (Name, Address, Phone number) information is consistent across the web.
+* **[Local SEO](/what-is-local-seo/)**: If you have a physical location, optimize for local search by claiming your Google My Business listing and ensuring your NAP (Name, Address, Phone number) information is consistent across the web.

 * **Monitoring and Analysis**: Regularly track your SEO performance and make adjustments based on the data.